James Richard Curry: Arrest and suicide

 Two days after the murders, Curry was arrested on suspicion of killing the Novoselatzes after voluntarily appearing for questioning.
 While he was being interrogated at the Santa Clara County Jail, authorities obtained a search warrant for Curry's self-storage unit, where they found Lemmon's decomposing body stuffed in the crate.
 When queried, he confessed to the three murders to Det.
 Sgt.
 Robert Morse, after which he asked Morse to shoot him.

 On January 6, while incarcerated at the Santa Clara County Jail to await further charges, Curry made a makeshift noose from a mattress cover and attempted to hang himself.
 A prison volunteer distributing books to the inmates found him and quickly reported it to the commanding officer, who attempted to resuscitate him without success.
 Curry was then taken to the San Jose Hospital and placed in the intensive care unit, where he was kept on life support and under constant surveillance.
-In the meantime, authorities began to search various records lockers associated with Curry or his accompany in an attempt to potentially uncover further incriminating evidence.
+In the meantime, authorities began to search various records lockers associated with Curry in an attempt to potentially uncover further incriminating evidence.
 During one of these searches they discovered a handgun, IDs and old checkbooks belonging to James Robinson, but as they were unable to find his remains, they were unable to conclusively determine whether they were just stolen from Robinson or that he was killed and then robbed by Curry.

 On January 7, doctors at the San Jose Hospital decided to disconnect Curry's life support after determining that his vital signs were too faint for any sort of recovery.
 He was pronounced dead at 7:30 PM, with his cause of death ruled as suicide by hanging.